kierenfunk/mikal-howard/src/markdown/services/finance.md

 title: Finance
 order: 1
 logo: images/logo.png
-header_title: "Saving you the headache of financing your projects. "
+header_title: Saving you the headache of financing your home.
 home_summary: "Going through the process of securing a home loan can be daunting, let us make it easy for you.
 Whether it's your first home or a big move, our personalised approach will ensure you receive the best rate for your